attakei/sphinx-revealjs/README.rst

 * Custom builder to translate from reST to reveal.js style HTML
 * Template to be enable to render presentation local independent

-For more information, refer to the `the documentation <https://sphinx-revealjs.readthedocs.io/en/latest/>`_.
+For more information, refer to `the documentation <https://sphinx-revealjs.readthedocs.io/>`_.

 Installation
 ------------